 Now with Tamer Space, Matt is leveraging this background knowledge and experience into building a unique brand that bridges aerospace and terrestrial resources through identifying and developing technology transfer opportunities for the betterment of terrestrial industry and mankind’s future in space.

-He entered a NASA-sponsored graduate program and successfully obtained his masters and doctorate degrees from Stanford University.
-Robert holds a BS degree in Civil Engineering, a MS degree in Systems Engineering, a MS degree in Mechanical Engineering, and PhD in Aeronautics & Astronautics.
+Robert holds a BS degree in Civil Engineering (NCSU), a MS degree in Systems Engineering (VPI), a MS degree in Mechanical Engineering (Stanford), and PhD in Aeronautics & Astronautics (Stanford).

-He is an Associate Fellow of AIAA and a member of ASCE and a licensed builder in Virginia.
-Prior to joining NASA, Robert worked at Tenneco Shipbuilding in Newport News, VA during 1981-1989 as a structural analyst for the hull structures of submarines and aircraft carriers.
+He is an Associate Fellow of AIAA, a member of ASCE and a licensed residential and commercial builder in Virginia, USA.
+Prior to joining NASA, Robert worked at Newport News Shipbuilding Company contributing to the design and construction of numerous submarines and surface ships and a former member of the Society of Naval Architects and Marine Engineers.

 Kirby Ikin has been involved in the space industry for more than 30 years and has done so as a space businessman, as a space entrepreneur, as an advocate for the space industry, and as a public advocate for space settlement and development.